tap349/tap349.github.io/_posts/2018-10-09-safari-troubleshooting.md

 can't access ~/Library/Safari/
 ------------------------------

-I can neither cd to this directory nor list its files even though I'm the owner and permissions seem to be okay (755). using `sudo` doesn't help.
+I can neither cd to this directory nor list its files even though I am the owner and permissions seem to be okay (755) - I keep on getting `Operation not permitted` error even when using `sudo`.

 **solution**

-for some strange reason this directory can be accessed with Finder application only.
+for some strange reason this directory can be accessed with Finder app only.

 history entry can't be deleted
 ------------------------------